Documentary Clearance Counsel

 - copies of crew agreements

-copies of any licenses/releases for your use of third party materials (e.g., for photos, archival footage, newspaper clippings, etc.)
+copies of any licenses/releases for your use of third-party materials (e.g., for photos, archival footage, newspaper clippings, etc.)

-rights & clearances clip log for your film that has a list of third party materials (e.g., song, photo, video) with the time stamp and whether you have a written agreement/release in place; this will generally save me a lot of time (and, thus, legal fees).
-You can find a good sample rights and clearance log from Occidental College here.
+rights & clearances clip log for your film that has a list of third-party materials (e.g., song, photo, video, article) with the time stamp and whether you have a written agreement/release in place; this will save Amy a lot of time (and, thus, legal fees).
+You can see a sample rights and clearance log from Occidental College here.